Khurai, Madhya Pradesh Assembly constituency

 Khurai is one of the 230 Vidhan Sabha (Legislative Assembly) constituencies of Madhya Pradesh state in central India.
 This constituency came into existence in 1951, as one of the 184 Vidhan Sabha constituencies of Madhya Pradesh state.
 It was reserved for the candidates belonging to the Scheduled castes till 2008.

 Overview

 Khurai (constituency number 36) is one of the 8 Vidhan Sabha constituencies located in Sagar district.
-This constituency presently covers the Khurai municipality and part of Khurai tehsil of the district.
+This constituency presently covers the Khurai municipality and part of Khurai and malthone tehsil of the district.

 Khurai is part of Sagar Lok Sabha constituency along with seven other Vidhan Sabha segments, namely, Bina, Surkhi, Naryoli and Sagar in this district and Kurwai, Sironj and Shamshabad in Vidisha district.